 Sue: UNIT are pretty vicious when they want to be.
 They definitely have a shoot-to-kill policy.

-Sue: When does Doctor Who turn back into a children’s television show again?
+Sue: When does Doctor Who become a children’s television show again?
 This is more like Straw Dogs.

-Sue: That’s the Brigadier shooting the bad guy.
-I’ll bet you any money.top
+Sue: The Brigadier shot the bad guy.
+I bet you any money.

-Sue: They are so pleased with the stunts last week, they are showing them all again this week.
-Not that you can blame them, I suppose.
+Sue: They’re so pleased with last week’s stunts, they’re showing them again this week.
+Not that you can blame them.

-The Brigadier shoots Mailer dead in the nick of time.
+The Brigadier shoots Mailer in the nick of time.

 Me: You were right, love.

-Sue: The Doctor is an ungrateful dick.
+Sue: The Doctor is such an ungrateful dick.
 The Brig just saved your life, you git!

-It’s at this point that Barnham decides to wander back into the plot.
+It’s at this point Barnham decides to wander back into the plot.

-Sue: I know where I recognise the actor playing Barnham – he’s Jaws in the James Bond films, isn’t he?
+Sue: I know where I recognise him from now.
+He’s Jaws in the James Bond films, right?

-Jo is very protective of Barham and she rushes off to find some food for him.
+Jo is very protective of Barnham so she rushes off to find him some food.

-Sue: I hope Jo doesn’t give him some porridge, that really would be heartless.
+Sue: I hope Jo doesn’t give him some porridge, because that would be heartless.

 Sue: This scene is making me seasick.

-Sue: You just think nice things!
+Sue: I’ve got it!
+Just think about nice things!
 Think about fluffy kittens and you’ll be fine!

-Sue: This implies that the Doctor and Jo must have evil thoughts.
-I can believe this of the Doctor but not Jo.
-And the machine seemed to be feasting on the Doctor’s evil thoughts, which is interesting.
+Sue: This means the Doctor and Jo must have had evil thoughts.
+I can believe that of the Doctor, but not Jo.
+And the machine seemed to be feasting on the Doctor’s evil thoughts, which is quite interesting too.

-The Master telephones the Doctor so he can gloat about his plan.
-This involves sparking off World War III so he can take over the planet.
+The Master telephones the Doctor so he can gloat about his plan to trigger World War III.

 Sue: The Master’s plan is crap!
 He’s insane!

-The Doctor sets out to stop the Master with just a reformed criminal and some Venusian karate to aid him.
+The Doctor sets out to stop his arch-nemesis with some good old-fashioned Venusian karate.

 Sue: Poor Jo.

-Me: Just wait until she finds out that Barnham was a convicted paedophile!
+Me: Wait until she finds out Barnham was a convicted paedophile.

-Back at UNIT HQ, the Doctor tells Jo off for feeling sorry for herself.
-She should be feeling sorry for him instead!
+The Doctor tells Jo to stop feeling sorry for herself.
+In fact, he tells her she should be feeling sorry for him instead!

-Sue: Don’t worry, I’m sure the Master will be back next season.
-And I don’t know why the Doctor looks so worried – his archenemy is bloody useless.top
+Sue: I’m sure the Master will be back next season.
+And I don’t know why the Doctor is so worried – his arch-enemy is bloody useless.

 Sue: I didn’t like that one very much.
 The monster was rubbish.
 The Master was rubbish.
-The Doctor was a bit of a git.
-It was two episodes too long and it was in black and white.
-It’s definitely not in my top 10.
+The Doctor was a git.
+It was two episodes too long, and it was black and white.
+It’s definitely not in my top 10, Neil.

-Me: And that was our very last black and white episode.
-Thanks to 2Entertain’s release schedule, everything will be in colour from now on.
+Me: That was our last black and white episode.
+Thanks to 2Entertain’s DVD release schedule, everything’s in colour from now on.